miku/runpad/README.md

 # runpad

-Run code from etherpad.
-Designed for collaborative use, e.g. in the classroom.
+Run code from an etherpad.
+Designed for collaborative editing, e.g. in a classroom setting.
 Works with any publicly accessible pad.

-Use cases:

-* classroom: people can write code together, correct, discuss and extend code and see the results immediately
-* development, e.g. debugging, snippets, interviews or pair programming

 How it works:

 * register your pad on [runpad.xyz](https://runpad.xyz)
-* go to your own runpad output page and see stdout of your code, updated in real-time
+* go to your own runpad output page and see output of your code, updated in real-time

 What code is executed?

-* we use the familiar code fence feature of markup languages
+* we call a fenced code a snippet
-* everything after the programming language name is passed as options
+* in the future you will be able to control execution with additional options

 ```python name=quicksort